Data Types

 Requests to transform files from external HTTP URLs may incur additional latency due to internal download operations:

-• Video and audio transformations will incur an additional latency of ~1 second per 75MB of input file size when using external HTTP URLs.*
+• Video and audio transformations incur ~1 second of extra latency per 75MB of input file size when using external HTTP URLs.*

-• Image transformations from external HTTP URLs do not incur latency: the performance is the same as using Upload's Built-in Storage.
+• Image transformations incur no extra latency: the performance is the same as using Bytescale's Built-in Storage.

 *